+- Bachelor's Degree

+- THE GRE IS NOT REQUIRED

+- GPA over 3.0 for more information regarding admission GPA requirements for the Graduate College please visit:

+https://grad.arizona.edu/admissions/requirements/grade-point-average

-- Bachelor's Degree - THE GRE IS NOT REQUIRED - GPA over 3.0 for more information regarding admission GPA requirements for the Graduate College please visit: https://grad.arizena.adu/admissiona/requirementa/grada_paint_augrage - https://grad.arizona.edu/admissions/requirements/grade-point-average - DPD verification statement OR Coursework in: - Anatomy & Physiology (2 course series) - Biochemistry (requires organic chemistry pre-req) - Food Science - Nutrition Metabolism - Food Service Management OR ServSafe Manager Certification - Statistics - Minimum two semesters in Clinical Nutrition/Medical Nutrition Therapy (must include the Nutrition Care Process) - if taken at the university of Arizona the three course MNT series is required (NSC 325, NSC 425, NSC 435) - Recommended coursework: Community / Public Health Nutrition, Counseling / Nutrition Counseling, additional coursework in Medical Nutrition Therapy / Clinical Nutrition
+- DPD verification statement OR Coursework in: - Anatomy & Physiology (2 course series) - Biochemistry (requires organic chemistry pre-req) - Food Science - Nutrition Metabolism - Food Service Management OR ServSafe Manager Certification - Statistics - Minimum two semesters in Clinical Nutrition/Medical Nutrition Therapy (must include the Nutrition Care Process) - if taken at the university of Arizona the three course MNT series is required (NSC 325, NSC 425, NSC 435) - Recommended coursework: Community / Public Health Nutrition, Counseling / Nutrition Counseling, additional coursework in Medical Nutrition Therapy / Clinical Nutrition have been initiated by the Program Coordinator, unless the site/preceptor are no longer able to host the student for the selected SEL.
+Most experiences must be completed in person - below is information regarding each SEL experience and the in-person hours required.